-Laura Minor joined the CHER team as Interim Director of the Liberal Arts Action Lab at the beginning of August.
+Laura Minor joined the CHER team as Director of the Liberal Arts Action Lab at the beginning of August 2022.
 Dr. Minor most recently served as assistant director of undergraduate advisement and coordinator of the Community and Civic Engagement minor at Central Connecticut State University (CCSU).
-She holds a Ph.D. from Clemson and conducts research on how community engagement programs shape student outcomes.
+She holds a Ph.D. from Clemson University and conducts research on how community engagement programs shape student outcomes.
 Learn more about Dr. Minor and her new role below.

-What is your current position at Trinity and what are you most looking forward to in this role?
+What is your current position at Trinity and what are you most looking forward to the next year.

-My current position is Interim Director of the Liberal Arts Action Lab, which is located in downtown Hartford at 10 Constitution Plaza.
+My current position is Director of the Liberal Arts Action Lab, which will be newly located in downtown Hartford at 1 Constitution Plaza.
 I direct the administrative aspects of the program, as well as teach some of the project courses.
-There is so much to look forward to in this position, it’s hard to choose!
-First, I’m looking forward to learning from my new colleagues.
-Abby Fisher Williamson, the Director of CHER (under which the Action Lab is housed), has a wealth of experience in research and community engagement, and I know I will become a better researcher and educator under her leadership.
-The same goes for my CHER colleagues, and the Action Lab’s post-doc fellow, Ozlem Atalay – I look forward to working with and learning from all of these incredible people.
-I also am excited to learn about Hartford and do what I can to maintain and build upon the relationships Trinity has with its community organizations and surrounding neighborhoods, as well as with Capital Community College.
-Lastly, I’m really looking forward to working with students at Trinity and Capital, and seeing their skills and passions for community engagement grow through their involvement in the Action Lab.
-I also look forward to sampling the restaurant scene in Hartford!
+There is so much to look forward to in this new role with CHER.
+I am very excited about working closely with Community Learning and Action Lab faculty to advocate for strong academic programs that partner with Hartford’s institutions and neighborhoods.
+I also am excited to continue building and maintaining relationships with the Hartford community and Capital Community College.
+Lastly, I’m really looking forward to continuing working with students at Trinity and Capital, and seeing their skills and passions for community engagement grow through their involvement in community-based project learning.

 What past connection do you have with Trinity?

 The only connection I previously had was admiration from afar.
 Since I have been involved in community engagement at the state colleges, I went to a Campus Compact conference several years ago, and heard the original Action Lab Director, Megan Brown, speak about the program.
 I was blown away by the thoughtfulness of that model of engagement, and by Trinity’s demonstrated commitment to truly partnering with the Hartford community.
-In the world of community engaged scholarship, this program is truly the gold standard, and I had been “fangirl-ing” it long before I came on board.
+In the world of community engaged scholarship, CHER programs are truly the gold standard, and I had been fan-girling it long before I came on board.

 What has your educational and professional journey looked like up to this point?